573dave/my-traefik/README.md

 ## Features

-- Traefik 3.3 reverse proxy
+- Traefik 3.3 reverse proxy with Dashboard
 - Automatic HTTPS with Cloudflare DNS challenge
 - Google OAuth authentication for all services
 - Portainer CE for container management